For Love or Money

-A will is a legal document that sets out how you want your possessions distributed when you die.
-If you have any children under the age of 18, a will also allows you to dictate who will care for them after you are gone.
+A Last Will and Testament, or “will” for short, is a legal document that lets you transfer your assets after you die.
+If you have children under age 18, you can also use a will to choose someone to care for them after you pass.

-While no one is required to have a will, it is generally recommended that everyone with something to leave behind, even small items, consider creating one.
+Wills aren’t required, but it is generally recommended that everyone with something to leave behind, even small items, consider one.

 Some common reasons people need wills are to:

 - Ensure care of children goes to a loving guardian